Can Shampoo Be Used as Soap? [Pros & Cons of Using Shampoo as Soap]

 Although they are not conditioners, most shampoos contain conditioning agents that help to keep your tresses soft and easy to handle.

 These conditioning agents will also deliver a smooth feel to your hands and body after using shampoo for a bath.
+If you’re curious about the differences between these hair care products, you might want to learn more about shampoo vs conditioner and their unique functions.

 5. Multi-Purpose